Council Meetings and Agendas

 Council Meeting Livestream

-Council's next Ordinary Meeting is scheduled for 25 May 2022.
+Council's Ordinary Meeting is scheduled for 23 November 2022 at 9am.
 Members of the public are encouraged to watch the Livestream from 9am:

 The Council meeting is streamed using YouTube streaming services at 1080p, please check your picture quality settings within YouTube if you experience lower resolution streaming.